Atlantic Charter: Impact on Axis powers

 The Axis powers, particularly Japan, interpreted the diplomatic agreements as a potential alliance against them.
 In Tokyo, the Atlantic Charter rallied support for the militarists in the Japanese government, which pushed for a more aggressive approach against the United States and Britain.

 The British dropped millions of flysheets over Germany to allay its fears of a punitive peace that would destroy the German state.
 The text cited the charter as the authoritative statement of the joint commitment of Britain and the United States "not to admit any economical discrimination of those defeated" and promised that "Germany and the other states can again achieve enduring peace and prosperity."

 The most striking feature of the discussion was that an agreement had been made between a range of countries that held diverse opinions, which accepted that internal policies were relevant to the international situation.
 The charter proved to be one of the first steps towards the formation of the United Nations.

 Impact on imperial powers and imperial ambitions

-The problems came not from Germany and Japan but the allies that had empires and so resisted self-determination, especially the United Kingdom, the Soviet Union, and the Netherlands.
+The problems came not from Germany and Japan but the allies that had empires and so resisted self-determination, especially the United Kingdom, France, the Soviet Union, and the Netherlands.

 Initially, Roosevelt and Churchill appeared to have agreed that the third point of the charter would not apply to Africa and Asia.
 However, Roosevelt's speechwriter, Robert E. Sherwood, noted that "it was not long before the people of India, Burma, Malaya, and Indonesia were beginning to ask if the Atlantic Charter extended also to the Pacific and to Asia in general."

 With a war that could be won only with the help of those allies, Roosevelt's solution was to put some pressure on Britain but to postpone the issue of self-determination of the colonies until after the war.